MicherGit/Zetamod/README.md

 There are known mod incompatibilities, check out [ZM-9](https://github.com/TwelvianZeta/zetamod/issues/9) (seems to be fixed) for any updates.

 Downloads have moved to curseforge!
 Check us out at https://curseforge.com/minecraft/mc-mods/zetamod !
+We are now also on modrinth, check us out at https://modrinth.com/mod/zetaforged !